Skip to Content

 Strawberry Margaritas without a blender

-Many Strawberry Margarita recipes require a blender, but you don’t need a blender to make this recipe.
-If you wanted to make frozen Strawberry Margaritas, then you might want to invest in one.
+Many Strawberry Margarita recipes require a blender, but you don't need a blender to make this recipe.
+If you want to make frozen Strawberry Margaritas, then you'll definitely need a blender.
+Learn how to make Perfect Frozen Margaritas.

 But this recipe is as easy as can be, minimal equipment required.
 I do use a wooden muddler for this recipe, which is a very inexpensive tool (<$10) that you should think about adding to your bar cart, if you don't already have one.